Jshulgach/Desktop-Arm/README.md

 ## Installation:
 <a name="installation"/>
-These instructions are dependend on running Ubuntu server on a Raspberry Pi 4.
-If starting with a brand new Raspi 4 and a blank microSD card, start with step 0 if you need to set up hardware.
+These instructions were tested on Ubuntu server running on a Raspberry Pi 4.
+If starting with a brand new Raspi and a blank microSD card, start with step 0 if you need to set up hardware.

 ---